wp-plugins/calculated-fields-form/README.txt

 * Modifies the replacement of numbers in the equations to avoid invalid operations.
 * Modifies the database queries to avoid some potential vulnerabilities.

+= 1.0.12 =
+* Increases the plugin's security, using the WordPress Nonces mechanism.
+* Allows the installation of the plugin in a WordPress Multisite.

 == Upgrade Notice ==

+= 1.0.12 =
+* Increases the plugin's security, using the WordPress Nonces mechanism.
+* Allows the installation of the plugin in a WordPress Multisite.

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.11 =
 * Modifies the replacement of numbers in the equations to avoid invalid operations.